zday294/arcane-religion/LONGSTORY.md

 "Ok, but why now?
 Rogue gets 2 Expertises and 1 skill when you multiclass into them, so why not pick it up at say level 10"

 Rogues apparently aren't religious and can't pick up the Religion skill.
-Which, given that in most DnD worlds, gods exist for basically everything, is surprising as I'd think that knowing which gods you can invoke on your crime spree and which gods to stay away from would be really useful in trying to stay on the right side of the wrong side of the law.
-But what do I know?
-Anyways, yeah, with one level dip into Rogue, I get two expertises, a Rogue skill choice, proficiency in Thieves' tools, and Sneak Attack.
-Oh, and Thieves' Cant, though I don't see myself using that much.
-For Expertises, I'm picking Religion to be better at this whole mess (aka the entire reason I'm dipping into this class) and Persuasion so I can better convince the rich people to help me in my attempts to go against the gods.
+Which, given that in most DnD worlds, gods exist for basically everything, is surprising as I'd think that knowing which gods you can invoke on your crime spree and which gods to stay away from would be really useful in trying to stay on the right side of the wrong side of the law, but what do I know?
+Since I can't pick up Religion from Rogue and need to have the proficiency from somewhere to be able to gain expertise, I picked it up at 12 and now expertise it here at 13.

+Anyways, yeah, with one level dip into Rogue, I get the Expertise I wanted and bothered even dipping into this class for, plus a bunch of other stuff I either don't or only mildly care about, and an extre Expertise that I will use on Persuasion so I can better convince the rich people to help me in my attempts to go against the gods.

 #### Level 17

-So, now that I've delayed all my Wizard progression by a level, I get both a Proficiency Bonus increase thus increasing my Arcana and Religion bonuses by 2, and I get an ASI or Feat.
+So, now that I've delayed all my Wizard progression by a level, I get  a Proficiency Bonus increase which, due to Expertise, increases my Arcana and Religion bonuses by 2, and I get an ASI or Feat at the same level.
 I plan to take two increases to my Wisdom score so I can learn level 2 Cleric spells.

 #### Level 20

 Here we are - the final level.
 Assuming somehow I get this far without having drawn the ire of every god in the pantheon, I'll have given up my capstone feature of having an extra Counterspell and Fireball per day.
 And what do I get?

 Another two increases to Wisdom score, meaning I will then be able to start learning 3rd level Cleric spells.
-What's an extra fireball when you can become anathema?
+What's an extra Fireball when you can become anathema?

-#### Table of all that stuff I just explained
+#### Table summarizing all that stuff I just explained

 |Character Level|Religion Bonus|Arcana Bonus|Max Level Cleric Spell|Max Level Paladin Spell|Notable changes|
 |-|-|-|-|-|-|